makerplane/canfix-spec/src/practices.rst

 configuration options are in your device.

-Lacking a proper EDS file, the utility software will still allow the user to configuration commands to your node but this will be much more difficult for your user than it could be.
+Lacking a proper EDS file, the utility software will still allow the user to send configuration commands to your node but this will be much more difficult for your user than it could be.

 The format of the EDS file can be very simple.